bhakes/bhakes.github.io/menu/quotes.md

 * “They think that intelligence is about noticing things that are relevant (detecting patterns); in a complex world, intelligence consists in ignoring things that are irrelevant (avoiding false patterns).” ― Nassim Nicholas Taleb, The Bed of Procrustes: Philosophical and Practical Aphorisms

 ### On Awareness
+* "What we practice becomes stronger.” - Buddhist teaching
 * "Society is the outward projection of all our own inward psychological states." - J. Krishnamurti
 * “You can't stop the waves, but you can learn to surf.” - JKZ
 * "What we dislike in others exists within us, otherwise it wouldn't elicit such a strong response."